MrZBou/Elisa-Public/README.md

 - e!treasury [add/take/percent/award] [amount] [@role for "award"] - Treasury system.

-- e!djrole [@role] - Gives this role the permission to full control of the bot (max DJ roles: 3)
+- e!dj [@role] - Gives this role the permission to full control of the bot (max DJ roles: 3)

 - e!manager [@role] - Set the manager role.
 Managers can control the music without even being in the music voice channel.